 - Law School credit cannot exceed the number of scheduled class hours per week or the point value assigned by the offering faculty.
 (For example, a 3-point class that meets for two hours will be worth 2 law points; a 4-point class that meets for 5 hours will be worth 4 law points).

-- Dance and Music courses will not be approved for point credit toward the degree.
+- Music courses at Teachers College will not be approved for point credit toward the degree.
 Students may register for these courses for zero (Ø) law points.

 - All courses taken outside the Law School, whether for law credit or not, must be graded on the A-B-C scale.
-Pass/Fail or other non-evaluative grades are not permitted.
+CR/F or other non-evaluative grades are not permitted.

 - Grades earned in other divisions of the University, as part of the NYU Exchange Program, or at other schools, will not be factored into Law School honors calculations.